Riders to the Sea: Tradition vs. modernity

 Another main theme of the play is the tension between the traditional and modern worlds in Ireland at the time.
 While Maurya, representative of the older Irish generation, is immovably tied to the traditional world and inward-looking, Nora, representative of the younger generation is willing to change with the outside world and therefore outward-looking.
 Cathleen, the eldest daughter struggles to bridge these two worlds and hold both in balance.

 Fatalism

 The characters of the play are at all times in contact with and accepting of the reality of death, the sea and drowning especially being a constant threat.
 They are caught between the dual realities of the sea as a source of livelihood and a fatal threat.
 The objects and culture of death in the form of coffins, keening, and mourning are prevalent in the play and are closely based on Synge's observations of the culture of the Aran Island.

 Adaptations

-Cinema
+Film

 At least two motion picture versions of the play have been made: